temporalio/edu-101-python-code/exercises/hello-workflow/README.md

 ## Part A: Create a Virtual Environment and Install the Necessary Dependencies

+**If you are using the GitPod enviornment provided by the course you can skip this step!**

 1. Open a terminal window in the environment and change directories to the root directory of the `edu-101-python-code` repository
 2. Run the following command to create a virtual environment